 Hailing from South Africa, this amazing plant is actually a bulb.
 Left in the soil they will gradually multiply to form a clump.
 Unlike most Albuca, that have a lot of variation of the spiral leaf formation, ‘Frizzle Sizzle’ is more consistent and reliable.
 The tightest spirals form with plenty of light.

 Why do the leaves of Albuca spiral?
 Well, it is a clever trick of nature to help the plant survive the hot and dry conditions it is endemic to.
+The changing and narrow surface transpires less.

 Plant Corkscrew Albuca ‘Frizzle Sizzle’ in moderately fertile to humus rich, well drained soil.
 They are suitable for pots, where you should use a succulent or cactus potting mix.
 Give them plenty of sun.
 Indoors place in a sunny spot.
 The bulbs tend to rot if left to sit in water.